wsheehan/cryptopi/README.md

 For our pool we have decided to leverage an [open source pool](https://github.com/zone117x/node-cryptonote-pool) designed for cryptonote based coins.
 The pool has tons of features that we are really just scraping the surface of, however there are a couple important ones to note.
 The ability to load balance mining from faster cpus vs. our pi or a phone etc...
 Second the pool rolls its own ajax api which we can query and then display mining and pool data on the LCD display.

+What is a mining pool?

+Mining pools allow for external mining to join a group of miners and contribute their share of mining power.
+Pools are appealing to many because it means avoiding downloading coin binaries and setting up a full node.
+Most professional miners mine in pools so as to increase block award probability.
+Setting up a pool on our pi allows us to leverage the pi's ability to be always running, while also allowing stronger CPU's to attach and possibly mine non-trivial amounts.

 Setup
 * Install redis `sudo apt-get install redis-server`, redis is a key value store that is lightning fast
 * Install nodejs [instructions](https://nodejs.org/en/download/package-manager/)
 * Install libssl and Boost `sudo apt-get install libssl-dev libboost-all-dev`

+Running
+* node init.js

 # Preliminary Resutls and Conclusion